alvarogonzalezferrer/scrcpy_light_launcher/README.md

 This is a very light, very fast, very easy and open source alternative.

+I don't like bloated apps that depend on a million libraries to do simple things.

 # How to use

 Download one of the releases pre-compiled for your system.